-Navigating life in the weeks and months after having a baby can be challenging, whether you are a first-time mom or a mom with little ones at home already.
+Whether you are a first-time mom or a mom with little ones at home, navigating life during the weeks and months after having a baby can be challenging.
 There is a brand new, tiny stranger living in your house.
 You don’t know what to expect from them.
 You’re sleep-deprived.
 There were many days (and nights) where I didn’t know which way was up!
 Those days will pass, and I am living proof!
 However, sometimes we need some extra help to get through it.
-Using postpartum affirmations is one way that I managed some of my anxieties, along with meditation.
+Using postpartum affirmations is one way that I managed some of my anxieties.
 Here are some affirmations that I used in my postpartum life, and I hope they help you too.

 Postpartum Affirmations to Help You Cope